Metropolis of Kyiv: Modern times

 From 1924 to 1946, the Renewal Autocephalous Ukrainian Synodal Church operated.

 From 1919 to 1937 there was the Ukrainian Autocephalous Orthodox Church, which, however, did not even have canonically appointed bishops, which is why it was called "self-consecration".

 From 1942 to 1944, the Ukrainian Autocephalous Orthodox Church operated in Ukraine as the archdiocese of the Polish Autocephalous Orthodox Church and the Ukrainian Autonomous Orthodox Church.

 In the 20th century, the Ecumenical Patriarchate repeatedly criticized the events of 1686.
-In 1924, Ecumenical Patriarch Gregory VII gave the Polish Autocephalous Orthodox Church a tomos on autocephaly, citing the fact that the accession of the Metropolitanate of Kyiv to the Moscow Patriarchate was not carried out according to church canons.
+In 1924, Ecumenical Patriarch Gregory VII gave the Polish Autocephalous Orthodox Church a tomos on autocephaly, citing the fact that the accession of the Metropolis of Kiev to the Moscow Patriarchate was not carried out according to church canons.
 So in 1924 in the tomos of Patriarch Gregory VII on the gift of autocephaly to the Polish Orthodox Church where it is said that autocephaly is granted: